 They were good old friends of mine.
 I talked with a lot of classmates seen first in 21 years.
 Some looked almost the same as what they had been when high school students and others looked quite different.
 The same went with the women who had been schoolgirls.
 One thing I could say was that many of the ladies who were still attractive-looking didn’t look happy with their lives.
 For example, some of such women divorced with their children.
 In many cases, those who were happy with their lives looked old 🙂

-We had a very good time with it.
+We had a perfect time with it.
 After the party, some of them went out to a restaurant and izakaya until midnight.
 I didn’t do it because I had to take a returning plane in the evening that day.

 I’ve got a set for this in Flickr.